-Former AP CM YSR’s brother Y S Vivekananda Reddy found dead
+SIT to probe into death of YSR Congress leader YS Vivekananda Reddy

 A case under unnatural death was registered and the body moved to the Pulivendula government hospital for postmortem, a local police inspector said.

+According to the postmortem report, YSRCP leader YS Vivekananda Reddy died of murder.

-On hearing the nes of his death, YSR Congress president Y S Jaganmohan Reddy and his mother Vijayamma rushed to Pulivendula from Hyderabad.
+On hearing the news of his death, YSR Congress president Y S Jaganmohan Reddy and his mother Vijayamma rushed to Pulivendula from Hyderabad.

 Two days ago, he was seen at the Lotus Pond residence of Jagan in Hyderabad and on Thursday, Viveka, as he was known by, campaigned for the YSRC in Pulivendula constituency.